Jackie Chan Adventures: Broadcast

+In the Philippines, the series was first aired on ABS-CBN in 2003, then on GMA Network in 2005.

 Reception

 Common Sense Media gave the show 4 out of 5 stars, saying "Lighthearted, entertaining, suspenseful, and humorous, this show may not be deep, but it's a lot of fun".

 Other media

 Books

 A number of books were released to accompany the series.

 Comics

 A number of comics were released to accompany the series.